Updated: June 22, 2022

 Clackamas County received State Funded Local Project Program funds to replace the existing bridge on Canby-Marquam Highway over Bear Creek.

 The existing bridge, built in 1960, is showing signs of decay as a result of heavy truck traffic.
-The bridge is considered functionally obsolete (narrow) and structurally deficient, with a sufficiency rating of 27.2.
-The bridge is composed of undersized timber members that have shear and flexure damage, which were temporary repaired until the bridge can be replaced.
-The asphalt pavement wearing surface requires constant repair due to the bridge vibrating and shaking when trucks travel on the bridge.
+The bridge is considered functionally obsolete (narrow) and structurally deficient, with a sufficiency rating of 27.2 out of 100.
+Temporary repairs have been made to the timber components until the bridge can be replaced.
+The asphalt requires constant repair due to the bridge vibrating and shaking when trucks travel on the bridge.

 Proposed bridge replacement description

 The proposed replacement bridge will be a new precast, concrete single-span structure spanning Bear Creek on the current alignment.
 It is anticipated the new bridge will be approximately 83 feet long with a total width of 40 feet (two 12-foot wide lanes, two 6-foot wide shoulders, and two 2-foot wide barrier rails).
 The bridge is expected to be founded on 16-inch diameter steel piles approximately 50 feet deep below ground surface.
-The County hired a consulting engineering firm to design the new bridge improvements.
+A consulting engineering firm has been hired to design the new bridge improvements.

 Joel Tubbs, PE (David Evans & Associates)

 - Funded through State Funded Local Project Program Funds matched with county road funds